 Having identified the detailed routeings, the timings at intermediate locations were interpolated on the basis of intermediate distances between the TIPLOCs for which times are specified (all intermediate events are assumed to be non-stopping ‘Pass’ movements, although this is not strictly true in the case of some unanticipated shunting movements, as described below).
-The interpolation of timings is a simplification, making no allowances for variations in speed and the effects of acceleration and deceleration, but it is a reasonable one for the purposes of capacity utilisation calculations, which are based more on the numbers of trains and their headways than on their detailed timings.
+The interpolation of timings is a simplification, making no allowances for variations in speed and the effects of acceleration and deceleration, but it is a reasonable one for the purposes of capacity utilisation calculations, which are essentially event-based and asynchronous, reflecting the numbers of trains and their headways than on their detailed timings, although the timeslots used are derived from detailed timetable data.

-When the detailed routeings of all trains had been determined, the times and activities at each node in the modelled network were aggregated and sorted, and assigned to one of 24 one-hour and also one of eight three-hour timeslots labelled A-H, starting from 01:00.
+When the detailed routeings of all trains had been determined (these routeings are fixed, and not subject to modification, since the analysis is based upon the planned timetable), the times and activities at each node in the modelled network were aggregated and sorted, and assigned to one of 24 one-hour and also one of eight three-hour timeslots labelled A-H, starting from 01:00.
 This approach reflects the experience gained from the CCR, where the data generated for one-hour timeslots was found to be considerably ‘noisier’ than that for three-hour slots.
 By starting and ending the three-hour slots at 01:00, this approach has the additional advantage of including the standard morning and evening peak periods of 07:00 – 10:00 and 16:00 – 19:00 respectively.
 The first timeslot, from 01:00 to 04:00, is labelled A, the morning and evening peak period timeslots are labelled C and F respectively, and the final slot, from 22:00 to 01:00, is labelled H.

 For each one- and three-hour time period, the capacity utilisation of each node is then determined by ‘compressing’ the sequence of train events to the appropriate minimum time intervals.
 The calculations distinguish between different event types and the associated variations between minimum headways/reoccupation times, dwell times and turnaround times.
-For each passing movement that occurs, the occupation time is increased by the minimum headway value.
+For each passing movement that occurs, the occupation time is increased by the minimum headway value for the tracks approaching the station.
 For trains arriving and then departing (i.e. normal passenger stops), the occupation time is augmented by the minimum dwell time, plus the minimum headway/platform reoccupation time.
 For trains that terminate and then either reverse or shunt to form a new, outgoing passenger service or ECS move, the occupation time is increased by the minimum turnaround time, plus the minimum headway/reoccupation time.
 No guidance is given on this matter in the updated edition of UIC 406 (UIC, 2013), and the example calculation included in the revised UIC 406 leaflet does not include any stopping trains; however, the compression of dwell and turnaround times to their minima is equivalent to the treatment of headways, and thus ensures a consistent approach.
 The situation at Knaresborough is complicated by the fact that Absolute Block signalling is used in the area, and standard minimum headway values are therefore not available.
 On the basis of the information provided in the Timetable Planning Rules and the timetable, the following values were adopted and applied:

 Minimum headway/reoccupation time – 3 minutes